OpenSuSE Man Pages

 INODE NUMBERS

-provided by the server in response to the POSIX calls as an inode
+vided by the server in response to the POSIX calls as an inode number.

-When Unix Extensions are disabled and "serverino" mount option is
+When Unix Extensions are disabled and serverino mount option is enabled

-enabled there is no way to get the server inode number.
-The client
+there is no way to get the server inode number.
+The client typically

-typically maps the server-assigned "UniqueID" onto an inode number.
+maps the server-assigned UniqueID onto an inode number.

-number.
-The UniqueID value is unique over the scope of the entire
+ber.
+The UniqueID value is unique over the scope of the entire server

-server and is often greater than 2 power 32.
-This value often makes
+and is often greater than 2 power 32.
+This value often makes programs

-programs that are not compiled with LFS (Large File Support), to
+that are not compiled with LFS (Large File Support), to trigger a glibc

 CACHE COHERENCY